-Please Note: While it goes without saying that most of the books I review in the Mystery, Thriller & Suspense genre contain content that may be disturbing to some, Cold Woods contains themes that may be especially triggering - specifically extreme violence (domestic or otherwise).
+Please Note: While it goes without saying that many of the books I review contain content that may be disturbing to some, Cold Woods contains themes that may be especially triggering - specifically extreme violence (domestic or otherwise).
 Please read at your own discretion.

 Cold Woods is the second book in Ms. Katchur’s Northampton County series and reads well as a standalone - but it’s predecessor, River Bodies, is a great read and there are a couple of back-story type things that will make more sense if you grab it first.